 Background

-The World Health Organization (WHO) declared the outbreak of Coronavirus Disease 2019 (COVID-19) a pandemic on March 11, 2020.1 The U.S. president declared a national emergency in response to COVID-19 on March 13, 2020.2 The pandemic limited the ability of regulatory agencies to conduct on-site good clinical practice (GCP) inspections due to lockdowns and other travel restrictions, as well as the need to protect inspectors and the site staff.
+The World Health Organization (WHO) declared the outbreak of Coronavirus Disease 2019 (COVID-19) a pandemic on March 11, 2020.1 The US president declared a national emergency in response to COVID-19 on March 13, 2020.2 The pandemic limited the ability of regulatory agencies to conduct on-site good clinical practice (GCP) inspections due to lockdowns and other travel restrictions, as well as the need to protect inspectors and the site staff.
 Regulatory agencies around the world swiftly responded to the pandemic, adapting to the public health crisis and conducting inspection activities to ensure continued regulatory oversight of clinical trial participant safety, data integrity, and GCP compliance.3–10

 As part of the Bioresearch Monitoring (BIMO) program at the U.S. Food and Drug Administration (FDA), GCP inspections of clinical investigators (CIs)11 and sponsors and contract research organizations (CROs)12 are conducted to assess the quality and integrity of data submitted to the FDA, as well as compliance with the regulations that govern the conduct of clinical trials.
 GCP inspections ensure the reliability of safety and efficacy data of clinical trials submitted to the FDA in support of marketing applications.